agillies8/rrbot/readme.md

 Adapted from chapter 5 of ROS robotics by example

-Updated several things to work in Melodic
+Updated several things to work in Melodic, then added and extra joint, a camera, connected to gazebo and detect april tags.

 Instructions:
 * Clone package into your catkin workspace